• Skip to main content

 Find it: Bookshop | Amazon

 I have never encountered a better source for parents and educators for advice on how to introduce Shakespeare to kids.
-His method is extremely easy and incredibly fun, even if the grown-ups are a Shakespeare novices, themselves.
-I can't recommend it highly enough.
+Ludwig's method is extremely easy and incredibly fun, even if the grown-ups are a Shakespeare novices, themselves.
+I can't recommend this book highly enough.

 What is the Best Shakespeare Version for Kids?

-This question pops up a lot but I don't have an easy answer for you.
+This question pops up a lot and, alas, I don't have an easy answer for you.
 When you are looking for a copy of the original play I suggest you head to the bookstore or the library and look through the versions available.

 Ask yourself, do you want a heavily annotated version?
 Do you want the collected works or individual books, which will be easier to hold and read?
 Do you want additional critical essays?